-25. Regarding potential revenues of marketable goods, it should be kept in mind that if certain types of waste or parts of waste have a value, operators may be inclined to concentrate on collecting these wastes and obtaining the revenues, whilst not collecting the fractions that would only generate costs.
+24. Regarding potential revenues of marketable wastes and products, it should be kept in mind that if certain types of waste or parts of waste have a value, operators may be inclined to concentrate on collecting these wastes and obtaining the revenues, whilst not collecting the fractions that would only generate costs.
 This cherry-picking would leave the management of the residual waste to be managed by public authorities.